alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/modern-image-formats-jxl-and-avif.md

 </html>
 ```

-If the browser supports, it will first try to load the picture in AVIF format.
-If it doesn't support, then will load the picture in GIF format.
-The web page will load much faster when AVIF is supported.
+If the browser supports, it will first try to load the picture in AVIF format; else, a GIF will be loaded.
+The animation below is inside a `<picture>` tag - you can verify which format is it by saving the picture.

-The logic is the same for JXl, only the MIME type changes to `image/jxl`.

-The animation below is inside a `<picture>` tag.
-If your browser supports it, the image will be an AVIF, otherwise, it will be a GIF.
-You can verify which format is by saving the picture.

 <picture class="my-4">
   <source type="image/avif" srcset="/assets/img/posts/2024_01_curtains.avif" alt="Curtains moving with the wind" />
   <img src="/assets/img/posts/2024_01_curtains.gif" alt="Curtains moving with the wind" />
 </picture>

+Due to the reduced file size of the images, the web pages will load faster.

 ## Read more